ModerRAS/MyBlogs/2017/How to use BeautifulSoup.md

 This function can find all the tags which named what you input.

 You can input a string or a function or a regular expression even a boolean.

+Then its output is a ResultSet.
+Then you can use map or for to find what you want.

+Because I just use it to find some super-link which is end of ".png" or ".jpg".
+So it's enough.

+#　Writing In The End
+This is the easiest way to use BeautifulSoup.
+Maybe next time I will write some others function and its uses.